mohahmadi2001/django-cash-managments/README.md

     - The system  keep track of the user's balance by calculating the current balance based on the transactions.
     - The balance  be updated automatically whenever a new transaction is created or updated.
 - **Reports**:
-    - Users should be able to generate reports to analyze their cash flow.
+    - Users be able to generate reports to analyze their cash flow.
-    - The system should provide at least one type of report, such as a monthly summary or a category-wise expense report.
+    - The system  provide report, such as a monthly summary or a category-wise expense report.

 ## Photos: DB STRUCTURE
 ![ERD](/cash_management.png)